Skip to main content

 JCBJCB-Acquired MerchantMerchants that use JCB as the acquirer.

-WALDigital WalletSpecific to digital wallets like Google/Apple Pay.
+WALDigital WalletSpecific to digital wallets like Google Pay™/Apple Pay™.

 Cartes Bancaires

-Cartes Bancaires, a French domestic card network, requires the following:
+Cartes Bancaires (CB), a French domestic card network, requires additional configuration for 3DS authentication.

 ValueDescription